AsexGenomeEvol/HD_Oppiella/README.md

 # HD_Oppiella

-Codes for "Haplotype divergence supports ancient asexuality in the oribatid mite Oppiella nova" manuscript
+Codes for "Haplotype divergence supports ancient asexuality in the oribatid mite Oppiella nova" manuscript.

 ## Table of contents